powellgenomicslab/tenk10k_phase1/plotting_notebooks/eqtl_summary_figures/README.md

 # Figure 2

 Figure 2 of our [TenK10K phase 1 manuscript](https://docs.google.com/document/d/1ck13c1NWXLolvEuvh-y3a11jsYbBfZOv1aU01U4o8FE/edit#heading=h.ds9fvb3nfr68) aims to summarise the sc-eQTL discovery across all 28 cell types.
 Here, we include scripts and notebooks to generate all plots included in the main figure and all accompanying supplementary figures.

-In some cases, we refer to other papers as templates for some of the panels, e.g., the [OneK1K paper](https://www.science.org/doi/10.1126/science.abf3041) [1].

 ## Main figure